 - Updated entries relating to national cyber capabilities, including selected cyber forces

-- A table of selected military training exercises, arranged by region
+- Selected military training exercises, arranged by region

 'Amid continuing conflict and broadening insecurity, The Military Balance provides essential facts and analysis for decision-makers and for better informed public debate.'
 Dr Robert M. Gates, former US Secretary of Defense and Director of Central Intelligence